 The majority of Colorado’s breweries are in front range cities like Denver, Colorado Springs, Boulder, and Fort Collins.
 This area is home to most of the action for brew fests too.
 Celebrates the latest and greatest brews from Colorado and beyond, from the massive Great American Beer Festival (GABF) to smaller-scale events like the Steers & Beers Whiskey and Beer Festival.

-Here are Colorado’s best beer festivals, in order by:
+Here are Colorado’s best beer festivals, sorted by town/region:

 - Rocky Mountains

-The Mile High City is host to a slew of craft breweries and one of the most prominent beer festivals in the world: GABF.
-Year round you can catch a fun event celebrating craft brew somewhere around the metropolitan area.
+The Mile High City hosts a slew of craft breweries and one of the most prominent beer festivals in the world: the Great American Beer Festival.
+Year-round, there’s sure to be a fun event celebrating craft sips somewhere around the metropolitan area.

 Mile High Beer Fest

-On a smaller scale, the Mile High Beer Fest brings a selective group of 25+ breweries to the McNichols Civic Center in downtown Denver.
-The festival also includes live music and local food trucks.
+On a smaller scale, the Mile High Beer Fest brings a selective group of 25+ breweries and a handful of cideries and distilleries to the McNichols Civic Center.
+Indulge in 2.5 hours of unlimited tastings, live music, and tasty food trucks.

 Denver Collaboration Fest

-Featuring 200+ breweries, the 7th annual Collaboration Fest will kick off its 7th year as America’s most creative beer festival.
-Featuring 100+ beer projects, the concept includes a Colorado-based brewery partnering with one brewery or several from anywhere around the world, bringing attendees plenty of unique beer combinations and flavors never experienced before.
+Featuring 200+ breweries, the annual Collaboration Fest will return as one of America’s most creative beer festivals.
+Including 100+ beer projects, the concept includes a Colorado-based brewery partnering with one or several others from anywhere around the world, bringing attendees plenty of eccentric combinations and flavors never experienced before.

 Great American Beer Festival